TheNotary/keyboard_driver_sk80/docs/env_setup_and_building.md

 #### Building on Terminal ("Developer Command Prompt")

+Note:  There's an integration test that can be enabled by setting the env variable "KEYBOARD_ATTACHED" to 1.

 At the root of the repo, run:
 ```
 # Skip these, they were for gitbash but there are pathing issues that ruined it